flutter/website/flutter-for-react-native/index.md

 ## Debugging

-Before running your applications, test your code with `flutter analyze`.
+Before running your applications, verify your code with `flutter analyze`.
 The Flutter analyzer (which is a wrapper around the `dartanalyzer` tool) examines your code and helps identify possible issues.
 If you’re using a Flutter-enabled IDE, this occurs automatically.

-The Dart analyzer uses type annotations in your code to help track errors.
-You’re encouraged to use them everywhere as this is the quickest and least disruptive way of tracking issues.

 ### How do I access the in-app developer menu?